9

 2

-John 20: 25 How many nails where used in Jesus execution?
+John 20:25 How many nails were used in Jesus' execution?

-John 20:25 which speaks of Thomas words "...'Unless I see in his hands the print of the nails and stick my finger into the print of the nails [...]
+John 20:25 speaks of Thomas' words "...'Unless I see in his hands the print of the nails and stick my finger into the print of the nails [...]
 I will certainly not believe.'"
-Critiques of the suggetion that Jesus was impaled point to Thomas indication that nailS [plural] were used and say this implys that a total of TWO nails were used for Jesus' hands (thus indicating he was executed on a cross not an upright stake).
+Critiques of the suggestion that Jesus was impaled point to Thomas' indication that nails [plural] were used and say this implies that a total of two nails were used for Jesus' hands (thus indicating he was executed on a cross, not an upright stake).

-Firstly, Jehovah's Witnesses have never said that two nails (plural) could NOT have been used for each hand.
-In fact, possibly two were necessary to support the weight of a fully grown man.
+Firstly, Jehovah's Witnesses have never said that two nails (plural) could not have been used for each hand.
+Possibly two were necessary to support the weight of a fully grown man.
 Nothing in scripture excludes the possibility of two nails in each hand on an upright stake**.
 So...

-Two nails could have been used - one at wrist and the other into the palm of the hands
+• Two nails could have been used - one at the wrist and the other into the palm of the hands

 ... or any other combination of two nails for each hand still allowing for the method of execution to be an upright stake.

-Secondly, the pluralization of "nails" could also be referring to the total used (not necessarily the total used in each seperate hand).
-Thomas actually asked to see "the print of the nails" or the wounds inflicted by the nails, since the absolute minimum number of nails used had to be two (one in the hands and one for the feet) , that would be plural.
+Secondly, the pluralization of "nails" could also be referring to the total used (not necessarily the total used in each separate hand).
+Thomas asked to see "the print of the nails" or the wounds inflicted by the nails, since the absolute minimum number of nails used had to be two (one for the hands and one for the feet), that would be plural.

-MERRIAMS dictionary defines it as: a : to torture or kill by fixing ON a sharp stake http://www.merriam-webster.com/dictionary/impale
+Merriam's Dictionary defines it as: "to torture or kill by fixing on a sharp stake" [bold mine]

-"stauroo cause-STAND ...drive a stake into the ground, fasten ON a stake, IMPALE, now by popular usage, crucify, though there was no crosspiece."- - pp. 63, 64, Greek-English Keyword Concordance, Concordant Publishing Concern, 1983, 3rd printing of 6th edition of 1976.
-[CAPs mine]
+"stauroo cause-stand ...drive a stake into the ground, fasten on a stake, impale, now by popular usage, crucify, though there was no crosspiece."- - pp. 63, 64, Greek-English Keyword Concordance, Concordant Publishing Concern, 1983, 3rd printing of 6th edition of 1976. [bold mine]

-In contrast Merriam's define "crucify" as: : to put to death by nailing or binding the wrists or hands and feet to A CROSS http://www.merriam-webster.com/dictionary/crucify
+In contrast, Merriam's defines "crucify" as: "to put to death by nailing or binding the wrists or hands and feet to a cross"

 0